r-darwish/alma/README.md

 # ALMA - Arch Linux Mobile Appliance

-This tools installs Arch Linux into a USB drive, making it a customized live Arch Linux bootable drive.
+This tool installs Arch Linux into a USB drive, making it a customized live Arch Linux bootable drive.
 It was inspired by [this](http://valleycat.org/linux/arch-usb.html) article.
 The USB drive should be bootable both by UEFI and legacy boot.

 ## Installation

-You should build the project using `cargo build`.
-An AUR package will be provided with the first stable version.
+You can either build the project using cargo build or install the `alma` package from AUR.

 ## Requirements